Ragnar Lothbrok: What Is The True Story According To History?

 “Many warriors were thereto attracted by courage as much as by desire; but all idly and perilously wasted their pains.
 Ragnar, learning from men who traveled to and fro how the matter stood, asked his nurse for a woolen mantle, and for some thigh-pieces that were very hairy, with which he could repel the snake-bites.”

 Afterwards, when Ragnar was victorious, and King Herodd saw the way in which Ragnar was dressed, gave him the nickname, Lodbrok or Lodbrog (also known as Lothbrok), which translates into “hairy-breeks” or “hairy breeches.”
-So, for those who watch History’s version of Vikings, Ragnar’s surname of Lothbrok did not actually come about until after he was divorced from Lagertha and as a result of a women never even mentioned in the TV series.
+So, for those who watch History’s version of Vikings, Ragnar’s surname of Lothbrok did not actually come about until after he was divorced from Lagertha and as a result of a woman never even mentioned in the TV series.

 The Tale of Ragnar Lodbrok